 For us, the 24-hour Oslo Pass was enough as we got to see all the Oslo museums we wanted to over this time frame.
 If you are more into cultural attractions than we are, you can get even better value with a 48 or 72 hour Oslo Pass.

 It’s easy to buy the Oslo Pass.
 You can buy the Oslo Pass at the following locations:

-The VisitOSLO store is in the Norweigan language and currency.
-You can buy the Oslo Pass in your own currency on Viator.
+The VisitOSLO store is in the Norwegian language and currency.
+You can buy the Oslo Pass in your own currency on Get Your Guide.

 (USD costs are approximate and will fluctuate.
 Costs above were based on the October 5, 2017 exchange rate of 7.98 Norwegian Kroners (NOK) to 1 USD)